atthecodeface/atcf_hardware_analyzer/README.md

 `t_analyzer_trace_resp` in response.
 It is also responsible for sourcing the `t_analyzer_trace_cfg` to configure the trace and trigger modules.

-## Status

-The repository is in use in the ATCF RISC-V systems grip repository

 # Analyzer trigger modules